 FPL Gameweek 4 – Fixtures, Team News, Press Conference Quotes & Predicted Line-ups

-Ahead of Saturday's 11:30am deadline, we will be combing through all 20 Premier League press conferences to bring FPL managers the need-to-know team news, injury updates and predicted XIs for GW4.
+Ahead of Saturday's 11:30am deadline, we have combed through all 20 Premier League press conferences to bring FPL managers the need-to-know team news, injury updates and predicted XIs for GW4.

 The Stats Zone's other Gameweek 4 content can be found on our Fantasy section!

 Crystal Palace v Aston Villa (15:00)